waggle-sensor/summer2020/ng/iterative-retraining/README.md

 12. Retrain using the mixture of old and new data, benchmarking performance separately on the old test set and new test set.
 Use the combined test set as the stopping criteria.
 13. Repeat steps 6-12 for the remainder of the batches from the large sample set.

-## Configuration (Hyper)Parameters
+## Configuration Parameters

+These are stored in [`retrain.cfg`](./config/retrain.cfg) and should remain consistent for a given training and sample set

 **Overall Parameters**

-These are high-level parameters affecting both initial training and retraining
+High-level parameters affecting both initial training and retraining

 * `class_list`: list of classes, terminated with a blank line
 * `model_config`: YOLOv3 model definition file with hyperparameters